Mental Training Techniques

 Camilla Sheppard provides an overview of how you can improve your performance with simple mental training techniques.

 Cristiano Ronaldo is just one professional sportsman that benefited from the guidance of a sports coach.
 During the 2007-2008 season, football coach Rene Meulensteen helped Ronaldo to work on his mental skills, and primarily his emotional control.
 He highlighted that often Ronaldo displayed negative body language and compared that to video clips of other professional sportsmen and women who did not allow their emotions to distract them from the game in play.
 It was during this season that Ronaldo's performance on the pitch dramatically improved.
-He always had the physical skills but the mental training helped him to reach his full potential.
+He always had physical skills, but the mental training helped him to reach his full potential.

 In 2014, Japanese neurologists looked at the brain activity of Brazilian footballer Neymar and compared their findings to footballers of varying levels as well as individuals who did not play at all.
 The results showed that Neymar conducted basic motor tasks with less than 10% of the cerebral function of the other participants.
-By using less brain power, he was also able to complete the tasks much faster.
+By using less brainpower, he was also able to complete the tasks much faster.
 A similar study looked at the brain activity of poker players of varying levels.
 The findings were interpreted by leading sports psychologist James Hazlett who explained that the expert players showed a much higher level of self-control and focus compared to amateurs.

 How can you improve your performance by using mental techniques?